ExoticCitron/discord-music-bot/README.md

-# Will be updated on Decemeber 2025
+# Will be updated from Decemeber 2025 onwards

 ###### I would like to note, this is a start of my school A-Level coding project, I am required to code something to hand in, this will be it.
 I may or may not maintain this in the future.
 As of right now, there will be frequent updates til i'm 17 (next year) XD
 ----------